IAAR-Shanghai/FastMem/README.md

 **Note:** Given the various characteristics of different models and datasets, testing under respective hyperparameters is needed to achieve optimal results.In the bash file we adopt the optimal hyperparameters for Llama 3-8B-Instruct.

 > [!Important]
-> 1. If you want to use Contrastive Decoding(CD), set `choose_cd` to True.
+> 1. If you want to incorporate Contrastive Decoding(CD), set `choose_cd` to True.
-> 2. If you want to use DoLa, set `choose_dola` to True and need to use `../src/transformers_generation/utils.py` to replace the file in the transformers library(`python3.11/site-packages/transformers/generation/utils.py`).
+> 2. If you want to incorporate DoLa, set `choose_dola` to True and need to use `../src/transformers_generation/utils.py` to replace the file in the transformers library(`python3.11/site-packages/transformers/generation/utils.py`).
 Currently, only Llama 3-8B-Instruct is supported.
 > 3. If you need to test our method on a new dataset or other models, you need to first obtain the corresponding optimal hyperparameters using the `search_qa.sh` or `search_summary.sh` script.
 The modifications regarding the model(e.g. `model_name`) and dataset(e.g. `dataset_name`) in the bash file are the same as mentioned above.

 ## Results for Experiment